Updated in February 2018 to reflect version 2.12 changes.

-You want to add supplemental need questions only to those needs within the event.
+You want to add questions to the standard need form that agency managers use to post needs for the event.
 These questions show up on the need form for the specified event and not for other events.

 Note: You cannot customize automated notifications for needs within an AEM.
 Any changes to an AEM notification will automatically apply for all active advanced events on your site.

 With initiatives, you can add custom volunteer questions, which appear for the volunteer before they can complete their need response.
-While initiatives doesn't have a "supplemental need questions" feature, you can add questions to all regular needs in Site Settings.
-There is no option for agency questions in initiatives.
+While initiatives doesn't have a "supplemental need questions" feature, you can add questions to all standard needs in Site Settings.
+There is no option for agency application questions in initiatives.

 You may want to use initiatives if:

 Agency questions and event-specific need questions are not important to you.
-If these aren't issues, then initiative may be your best choice.
+If these aren't issues, then initiatives may be your best choice.

 You want to customize the notifications that go out to the volunteers.
 You have this capability with initiatives but not with the AEM.

 Both AEM and initiative needs can accept team signups; its up the the person posting the need to decide whether they want to enable the team sign-up feature.
 The team enhancements included in version 2.8 apply to standard needs only; they are not available for AEM needs.
 Below is a summary of those enhancements.

 - Site managers can create and manage teams from the site manager panel.